ec-intl/chartly/docs/source/index.rst

 Usage
 -----

-To use the chartly package, you need to import the package and create a plot object.
+To plot a scientific chart using the chartly package, you need to follow these steps:

-There are two main methods that you can use to create a plot:
+1. Import the chartly package.

-- `Plot`: This method plots a single plot at a time on a specified axis.
+2. Create a plot instance.
-- `Multiplots`: This method plots multiple plots and overlays on a single figure.
+3. Call the plot instance.

 Here is an example of how to use the chartly package: